Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Convergence of the log determinant

 \subsection{Singular value rigidity estimate}

 When we combine the convergence in Proposition \ref{stieltjesconvergence} with the rank update in Lemma \ref{lemma3.1111}, a problem arises that the error caused by the rank perturbation, which has the order $1/n\Im\xi$, dominates the error in the convergence in Proposition \ref{stieltjesconvergence} when $\ell$ is much larger than $n$.
 This increased error is not an artifact: since the matrix $\mathcal{T}_{n+2}$ does not have a doubly stochastic variance profile, its Stieltjes transform differs from the circular law density by a correction having the scale $\ell/n\ell=1/n$.
-In the polynomial regime $\ell=\operatorname{Poly}(n)$, we still get a polynomial convergence rate of $m_{n+2,z}(\zeta)$ to $m_z(\zeta)$.
+In the polynomial regime $\ell=\operatorname{Poly}(n)$, we still get a polynomial convergence rate of $m_{n+2,z}(\xi)$ to $m_z(\xi)$.
 However, since the least singular value estimate we get in Theorem \ref{theorem1.112} is exponentially small, a significantly weakened polynomial convergence rate will not permit us to conclude with the convergence of the log determinant, see the details in Section \ref{logdeterminant}.

 We will eliminate this problem by proving a rigidity estimate for the small singular values of $\mathcal{T}_{n+2}-zI_{mid}$, which states that with high probability most of its singular values are at least $n^{-10}$.
 Similar estimates are proven in \cite{han2025circular} when the matrix has a doubly stochastic variance profile and without boundary.
 The reason why this rigidity holds for $\mathcal{T}_{n+2}$ is that the added upper and lower boundaries actually do not destroy the invertibility of the matrix near 0, and hence do not destroy singular value rigidity near 0.
 Also, the fact that we change from periodic to Dirichlet boundary condition (we do not have the upper right and lower left blocks) should also have negligible effect in small singular values.
-The precise rigidity result is the following: \begin{Proposition} In the setting of Theorem \ref{theorem1.115}, for any $c>0$, with probability at least $1-(n\ell)^{-100}$, in the interval $[0,(n\ell)^{-50}]$, the random matrix $\mathcal{T}_{n+2}-zI_{mid}$ has at most $\frac{(n\ell)^{1+c}}{\ell^{0.1}}$ numbers of singular values. \end{Proposition}
+The precise rigidity result is the following: \begin{Proposition} In the setting of Theorem \ref{theorem1.115}, for any $c>0$, with probability at least $1-C\ell^{-7}$, in the interval $[0,(n\ell)^{-120}]$, the random matrix $\mathcal{T}_{n+2}-zI_{mid}$ has at most $\frac{(n\ell)^{1+c}}{\ell^{0.1}}$ number of singular values.
+Here $C>0$ depends on $c>0$, the law of $\zeta$ and on $|z|$. \end{Proposition}